Connecticut Online Sports Betting

 CT Sports Betting Regulations

 Proposed Bill No. 146 was filed in January by 17 lawmakers.
 It would seek to authorize legal sports betting in Connecticut.
-This group is seeking to let the Native American tribes take the lead on sports betting, but the state would still collect tax revenue and could offer online sports betting as well.
+From the start, lawmakers pushed to let the Native American tribes take the lead on sports betting, but the state would still collect tax revenue and could offer online sports betting as well.